 How Spring works

-A web application (layered architecture) commonly includes three layers:
+A web application (layered architecture) commonly includes three major layers:

-- Business logic layer - The central layer that deals with the logic of a program.
+- A business logic layer that deals with the underlying, functional specifications of a program.

 Each layer is dependent on the other for an application to work.
-In other words, the presentation layer talks to the business logic layer, which talks to the data access layer.
-Dependency is what each layer needs to perform its function.
-A typical application has thousands of classes and many dependencies.
+For instance, the presentation layer might need to talk with the business logic layer, which in turn interacts with the data access layer.
+Each of these interactions leads to what are commonly referred to as dependencies and creates couplings between various system components.

-Spring's core logic is dependency injection.
-Dependency injection is a programming pattern that allows developers to build more decoupled architectures.
-Dependency injection means that Spring understands the different Java annotations that a developer puts on top of classes.
-Spring knows that the developer wants to create an instance of a class and that Spring should manage it.
-Spring also understands the dependency and makes sure that all instances created have properly populated dependencies.
+One of Spring's core traits is its ability to perform dependency injection, which is a programming pattern that allows developers to build more decoupled architectures.
+Spring understands different Java annotations that a developer puts on top of classes, and can help make sure that all instances created have properly populated dependencies.

-Dependency injection - A programming design pattern that makes code loosely coupled, meaning that any change in the application of one, will not affect the other.
+- Dependency injection.
+A programming design pattern that promotes loose coupling in code, meaning that any change in one area of the application is less likely to affect another.

-Inversion of control container - This is the core of the Spring Framework where objects are created, wired together, configured, and managed throughout their life cycle.
+- IoC container.
+This is the portion of the Spring Framework where objects are created, wired together, configured and managed throughout their life cycle.